tobinvanpelt/vim-semicolon/Readme.md

 Debugging:

 - `;r`   runs the current python file within ipdb debugger
+- `;rr`  runs the current python file within ipdb debugger and halts on first line
 - `;R`   prompts for python filename and arguments to run with ipdb debugger

 - `;d`  debugs the current python test under the cursor
+- `;d`  debugs the current python test under the cursor and halts on first line
 - `;D`  debugs a specifc test from prompt (with format module:class.method)

 - `;q`  quits the debugger